netsage-project/tstat-transport/README.md

 ### tstat_cull

+Crawls a tstat directory to cull processed logs from disk.
+Tstat can generate a lot of output, this cleans up processed files, while leaving a configurable "buffer" of time to keep processed logs.
+The default is too keep 2 days worth of processed logs on disk, rather than deleting them right after they have been processed.

-Crawls a tstat directory to cull old processed logs from disk.
-It checks the `mtime` of the `.processed` state file that is generated when a directory of logs is successfully processed.
-If `mtime` is older than the default time to live in hours (default: 48), the directory and logs are removed.
+This script checks the `mtime` of the `.processed` state file in a directory of processed logs.
+If it is older than the `--ttl` time to live in hours (default: 48), the directory and logs are removed.

 #### Required args